nfaltermeier/perftree/README.md

 #### Windows Scripting

-On Windows, using a Batch file for your user script is suggested for the easiest setup.
+On Windows, using a batch file for your user script is suggested for the easiest setup.

 ### Running perftree